tomazon/golden-douay-rheims/README.md

 Hopefully we'll get permission to use an existing eText are a starting place rather than needing to scan and OCR a paper copy.

-# Still worth buying a paper Douay-Rheims bible:
+# Still worth having a published Douay-Rheims bible:

 It's not practical for an individual to print a full complete bible.